-Effective date: 28.05.2020.
+Effective date: 19.12.2022

-|Identification data||First name and surname, user name.
+|Identification data||First name and surname, platform, user name on that platform and profession (source of generated traffic).
 In the case of contact through social media – also the user name in these media.

-|Contact data||First name and surname, user name.
-In the case of contact through social media – also the user name in these media.
-If you subscribe to the newsletter, Contact data refers only to the provided name and email address.|
+|Contact data||First name and surname, user name, email address.
+In the case of contact through social media – also the name in the relevant media.
+If you subscribe to the newsletter or agree on receiving promotional information, Contact data refers only to the data provided via the subscription form (obligatory data: name and email address).

-|Data related to image||Image of a person who has concluded a contract with inSTREAMLY (lease of advertising space).|
+|Data related to image||Image of a person who has concluded a contract with inStreamly (lease/rental of advertising).|

 |Technical data||Internet protocol address (IP), browser type and version, settings and location of the time zone, types and versions of browser plug-ins, operating system and platform, other technologies applied in devices employed by the user in order to access this website.|